Doxycycline for Chlamydia

 -

-Common side effects of doxycycline (may affect 1 in 10 people) include:
+Frequency Doxycycline side effects Common (may affect up to 1 in 10 people)

-- worsening of symptoms if you have lupus erythematous (SLE)
+- shortness of breath worsening of symptoms if you have lupus erythematosus (SLE)

 - vaginal infection